 Larry: Psalm 82:1, Yes, the congregation.
 But what is the congregation? a congregation of Gods?
 Assembly of the elyon (might gods)

-Matt: If that were the case, then why would God say he didn't even KNOW of any other Gods (Isaiah 44:8)?
-The word there is not elyon, but elohim and it has several meanings: Gods, judges, angels, etc., depending on context.
-Nevertheless, God says he doesn't even KNOW of any other gods (Isaiah 44:8).
-If there is a council of gods (reminds me of Greek mythology), then why does God say He doesn't even know of any others?
+Matt: If that were the case, then why would God say that He didn't even KNOW of any other Gods (Isaiah 44:8)?
+The word there is not elyon but elohim, and it has several meanings: Gods, judges, angels, etc., depending on context.
+Nevertheless, God says that He doesn't even KNOW of any other gods (Isaiah 44:8).
+If there is a council of gods (reminds me of Greek mythology), then why does God say that He doesn't even know of any others?

 Larry: Whoops.
 Council of el.
 Judging among the elohim.
 Literally 'gods.'

 Matt: Ok, it is el there, and it can mean "god, god-like one, mighty one, 1a) mighty men, men of rank, mighty heroes, 1b) angels, 1c) god, false god, (demons, imaginations), 1d) God, the one true God, Jehovah, 2) mighty things in nature, 3) strength, power," (Enhanced Strong's Lexicon, Oak Harbor, WA: Logos Research Systems, Inc., 1995).

 Larry: Just like I only have one dad, one president.